Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Academic Advising — A hallmark of Lycoming is the direct, personal contact between a student and the College faculty who care about that student’s personal, academic, and professional aspirations.
 The student can draw upon the faculty member’s experience to identify campus resources that address social adjustment, workload, and study skills.

-Students first meet their initial academic advisor during the June remote advising period.
+Students meet their initial academic advisor during the new student orientation process.
 Initial advisors assist with course selection by providing accurate information about requirements, programs, and career options.
+They also

 By the end of the sophomore year, the student must choose a major and select a major advisor from the major department or program.
 The new major advisor, while serving as a resource, can best advise that student about course selection, graduate school, and career opportunities.